 To return to self-control … of course there are inhibitions and coördinations that entirely escape consciousness.
 There are, in the next place, modes of self-control which seem quite instinctive.
 Next, there is a kind of self-control which results from training.
 Next, a man can be his own training-master and thus control his self-control.
 When this point is reached much or all the training may be conducted in imagination.
 When a man trains himself, thus controlling control, he must have some moral rule in view, however special and irrational it may be.
 But next he may undertake to improve this rule; that is, to exercise a control over his control of control.
 To do this he must have in view something higher than an irrational rule.
 He must have some sort of moral principle.
 This, in turn, may be controlled by reference to an esthetic ideal of what is fine.
 There are certainly more grades than I have enumerated.
 Perhaps their number is indefinite.
 The brutes are certainly capable of more than one grade of control; but it seems to me that our superiority to them is more due to our greater number of grades of self-control than it is to our versatility.

 Logic itself, as a normative science – one which can distinguish between good and bad reasoning, or strong and weak inference – is a means of exercising control over control of self-control.
 ‘Logic regarded from one instructive, though partial and narrow, point of view, is the theory of deliberate thinking.
 To say that any thinking is deliberate is to imply that it is controlled with a view to making it conform to a purpose or ideal’ (EP2:376).
 In Peirce's view, recognition of that ideal is ultimately an esthetic judgment, to which most people (not being philosophers or logicians) give little critical attention.
 They settle instead for conformity to ‘a particular ideal’ which is ‘nothing but a traditional standard’ (EP2:377), and thus do not rise to the highest grade of self-control.
 This kind of conformity is often the most reliable guide in practical matters, and certainly stabilizes the community, but doesn't help it adapt to changing circumstances.
 Social transformation is more likely to emerge from the dynamic tention between individual and society – between internal and external guidance systems.

 Its “authority” depends not on the ability of its authors to govern the community of speakers of the language, or to prescribe rules of word usage, but on their ability to accurately describe the standard usage prevailing in that community.
-In other words, the compilers ‘speak for’ the community as a whole, not so much to guide it as to describe the verbal aspect of its guidance system.
 Part of this task, however, is to recognize that subcultures differ in their usage habits, and that different social situations call for different standards of usage.
 What we call “standard English” is the kind judged best for the purpose of communication across the widest range of subcultures.
-Since any instance of such recognition can only be based on the cumulative experience of one language user, and is as fallible as any judgment, the ‘experts‘ may disagree on which observable usages are standard and which are not.
+Since any instance of such a judgment can only be based on the cumulative experience of one language user, and is as fallible as any judgment, the experts may disagree on which observable usages are standard and which are not.
 They may also be biased in favor of their own social class in setting their standards.

 The authors of a dictionary, by making implicit communal standards explicit, and by declaring some actual usage habits to be nonstandard (‘slang,’ ‘archaic,’ ‘rare’ etc.), are in effect prescribing usage habits for those who accept their descriptive authority.
 But that authority is based on the participation of the authors in the linguistic life of the whole community, not on their taking up a privileged position above it.
 If the dictionary is influential, the language tends to become what the authors describe – just as any cybernetic system (one self-governed by recursive or ‘feedback’ processes) develops self-control.
 Self-control (as opposed to remote control) is characteristic of living, semiotic and mental systems.
 As Gregory Bateson pointed out, ‘no part of such an internally interactive system can have unilateral control over the remainder or over any other part.’